-Aspect Credit under old regime Input tax credit under GST regime Proportionate credit No explicit distinction made between goods or services used for business and non- business Specific distinction made between goods or services used for business and non-business Works contract credit Restriction to inputs only Credit allowed when used for further supply of works contract Credit on inputs used for construction of immovable property Input or Input Service used for civil construction not eligible.
-Restriction to both inputs and input services.
+Aspect Credit under old regime Input tax credit under GST regime Proportionate credit No explicit distinction made between goods or services used for business and non-business Specific distinction made between goods or services used for business and non-business Works contract credit Restriction on inputs only Credit allowed when used for further supply of works contract Credit on inputs used for construction of immovable property Input or input service used for civil construction not eligible.
+Restriction on both inputs and input services.
 Credit related to works contract and construction w.r.t plant and machinery Plant and machinery not excluded from restriction of credit Plant and machinery is excluded from restriction of credit unless depreciation has been claimed on the tax component.

-Q1.
-Where goods or services or both received, is used for both taxable and non-taxable supplies, what would be the input tax credit entitlement for the registered person?

-- Ans.
-The input tax credit of goods or service or both used in respect of taxable supplies can only be availed by the registered person - Q2.
-Whether the taxable supply would include supplies on which tax is payable by recipient on reverse charge basis?
+- Q1.
+Where goods or services or both are used for taxable and non-taxable supplies, what would be the input tax credit entitlement for a registered person? - Ans.
+The input tax credit on goods or services or both used in respect of taxable supplies can only be availed by the registered person - Q2.
+Whether the taxable supply would include supplies on which tax is payable by recipient on reverse charge basis? - Ans.

-Ans.
 No.